finding happiness in peru

 Duration: 4.5 hours

-Waking up, my legs felt worse than yesterday morning but better than yesterday evening so I take that as a win.
 We were supposed to start our day by hiking 9 miles to the Llactapata Pass and ruins (2,624 ft. of elevation gain), and then on to the Hidroeléctrica station where we’d walk another 6.8 miles along train tracks to Aguas Calientes, the town at the base of Machu Picchu.
 But because of all the rain the day before, it was unsafe to hike up to Llactapata Pass so we had to take a 2.5 hour van ride to Hidroeléctrica.
-We were all bummed we we’re going to be able to see Llactapata but given how sore my legs were and given that I had already seen some ruins in the Sacred Valley, I was ultimately okay with the van ride.
+We were all bummed we weren’t going to be able to see Llactapata but given how sore my legs were and given that I had already seen some ruins in the Sacred Valley, I was ultimately okay with the van ride.

 Lucmabamba (Jungle Domes Camp) to Hidroeléctrica station (via van)